 The new system is, we hope, simpler and easier to understand.
 We now have a single National Inventory of Historic Pub Interiors and within it there are three grades.

-Three Star pubs are ones that have stayed wholly or largely intact, in terms of layout and fittings, for the last 50 years; or retain rooms or features that are truly rare or exceptional, or display a combination of the two.
+Three Star pubs are of exceptional historic importance.
+They have stayed wholly or largely intact, in terms of layout and fittings, for the last 50 years; or retain rooms or features that are truly rare or exceptional, or display a combination of the two.
 Around 300 pubs are in this category being most of the former NI pubs with some RI pubs that have been promoted.
 Three Star pubs should be well worth going out of the way to make a special visit to.

-Two Star pubs have interiors where the intactness, rarity and exceptional features are somewhat lower than for Three Star.
+Two Star pubs are of outstanding historic interest.
+They have interiors where the intactness, rarity and exceptional features are somewhat lower than for Three Star.
 We have identified those RI pubs close in intactness to NI pubs and placed them into this grading.
 Also, some ex-NI pubs are now in this category.
 We consider a detour to check out a Two Star pub is time well spent.

-One Star pubs have either readily identifiable historic layouts or retain rooms or features of special interest but more significant changes are allowable than for the first two categories.
+One Star pubs are of special historic interest.
+They have either readily identifiable historic layouts or retain rooms or features of special interest but more significant changes are allowable than for the first two categories.
 Pubs here are largely from the Regional Inventories of Historic Pub Interiors though the best of the SRI pubs are also included.

 Pub Heritage Group keeps gradings under continual review and changes will be made from time to time.
 Generally this is because there have been alterations to an interior that impact on the pub’s historic importance.
 In other cases, members will re-assess current gradings, especially where a pub has not been surveyed for a long time or where a wider range of member views is felt to be beneficial.